pedropankaj/SecureAngularLogin/README.md

 ```
 More: https://www.npmjs.com/package/crypto-js

-include the node_modul into your service or to your .ts file.
+include the node_module into your service or to your .ts file.
 You can do this by adding this path:

 ###### Adding requiremend